Lluisarull/SE_Competition/README.md

 #### Forecasting Methodology

 After loading in the cleaned dataset, the script uses the Scalecast library to forecast energy consumption or generation.
-It trains individual models for each time series, focusing on specific 'CountryID' and energy types.
-The forecasting approach includes adding time trends, seasonal regressors for weeks and days, autoregressive terms, and specifying the model estimator (default is 'lasso').
-The models are trained and evaluated using the Root Mean Squared Error (RMSE) metric.
+It trains individual lasso models for each time series, focusing on specific 'CountryID' and energy types.
+The forecasting approach includes adding time trends, seasonal regressors for weeks and days, and 72 autoregressive terms.
+The lasso models are trained using the Root Mean Squared Error (RMSE) metric.

 #### Scalecast Forecast Object Parameters
 - y_var: Represents the target variable (energy consumption/generation) for a specific 'CountryID' and energy type.